Muffin717/Win-to-Arch/README.md

      - **BIOS or UEFI** as the target system.
 5. Leave other options as default.
 6. Click **START**.
 When prompted, even if Rufus recommends choosing "Write in ISO Image mode", **do not** select that option yet.
-   - However, this guide **recommends selecting "Write in DD Image mode"** to avoid future issues.
+   - This guide **recommends selecting "Write in DD Image mode"** to avoid future issues.

    > **⚠ WARNING:** Choosing this option may cause for you to not access the USB stick completely after writing the ISO to it, so make sure to use a USB stick **purely for the purposes of this task.**